Detailed, practical guides to help you get the most out of your Fiordland adventure. Updated regularly with current prices and conditions.

 Good plans leave room for mist, road works, weather calls, track conditions, and those small scenic stops that become the memory.

-The Kepler Track is one of New Zealand's nine Great Walks and the most accessible from Te Anau — the trailhead is just 5km from town.
+The Kepler Track is one of New Zealand's Great Walks and the most accessible from Te Anau — the trailhead is just 5km from town.
 Here's how to prepare, what to expect each day, and mistakes to avoid.
+For the wider Great Walk comparison and DOC alerts, start with the Great Walks guide.

 Day 1: Control Gates to Luxmore Hut (13.8km, 5-6 hours)